 The manufacturer conducted a systematic review for costs and HRQoL.
 The manufacturer used HRQoL data from studies by Willson et al [16] and Lloyd et al [17].
 These studies, involving patients with asthma at GINA steps 4 and 5, reported EQ-5D data using the UK tariff and were used to provide utility values in the model for patients with severe asthma.

 Results of the economic model were presented as the incremental cost per quality adjusted life year (QALY) and included the PAS for reslizumab.
-The patient population eligible for treatment differed between omalizumab and reslizumab and so the manufacturer presented separate analyses for reslizumab versus BSC and for reslizumab versus omalizumab.
+The patient population eligible for treatment differed between omalizumab and reslizumab and so the manufacturer presented separate analyses for reslizumab versus BSC, and for reslizumab versus omalizumab.
 The results of the base-case cost-effectiveness analyses showed an incremental cost-effectiveness ratio (ICER) of £24,907 per QALY for reslizumab compared to BSC.

 The manufacturer performed a range of deterministic and probabilistic sensitivity analyses to assess uncertainty.
 The ICER remained below £30,000 per QALY in all deterministic sensitivity analyses, with the exception of reducing the time horizon to five years.
 The analyses were most sensitive to the rate of exacerbations for the BSC arm.
 The manufacturer provided analyses for subgroups according to the number of exacerbations experienced in the previous year, by calibrating the transition probabilities against the exacerbation health states using an ‘exacerbation multiplier’.
 The ICER varied between £33,774 per QALY for patients who had experienced ≥2 exacerbations in the preceding year and £20,006 per QALY for patients who had experienced ≥4 exacerbations.